 - engaging young people with a range of industry personnel who can guide and mentor.

-The program will culminate in ‘The Big Pitch’, an event modeled on the TV show Shark Tank, where participants choose a challenge to work on and present to a panel of industry professionals and leading employers.
+The program will culminate in ‘The Big Pitch’, an event modelled on the TV show Shark Tank, where participants choose a challenge to work on and present to a panel of industry professionals and leading employers.

 “Through this generous funding by The Pierce Armstrong Foundation, we are thrilled to be able to offer such targeted and interactive support to young people looking to improve their general wellbeing and job-seeking skills,” Mr Pawsey said.